-- 10.3.3 The academic review committee may decide on one of the following outcomes: - a. formal academic counselling and ongoing monitoring of progress, or - b. preclusion. - 10.3.4 When considering a student for preclusion, the academic review committee will take into account a part-time study load and its impact on the GPA calculation. - 10.3.5 If the academic review committee decides that formal academic counselling is appropriate, the student will be notified in writing that they are required to attend formal academic counselling with their program director, program facilitator or academic staff nominee.
-A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - a.
-The program director or program facilitator will monitor the student's progress in subsequent study periods, and may require the student to attend further meetings. - b.
-If the student continues to make unsatisfactory progress, the program director or program facilitator may recommend that a special meeting of the academic review committee be convened to consider preclusion. - 10.3.6 Students cannot appeal against the academic review committee's decision to require them to attend formal academic counselling with subsequent ongoing monitoring of progress. - 10.3.7 If the academic review committee decides that a student should be precluded, the student will be notified via their student email.
-A copy of the communication will also be sent to the student's postal address.
-The notification will include all reasons for preclusion and that: - a. they have the right to appeal the decision of the academic review committee (see clause 10.4) - b. their enrolment in the program will be discontinued if the student does not appeal, or their appeal is denied by the division/UniSA College and the University - c. application for re-admission to a program at the same level in the same discipline will not normally be reconsidered for two years - d. application for re-admission will follow normal procedures and is not guaranteed, and - e. students who gain re-admission will be classified as new students for the purposes of assessing fees and eligibility for Commonwealth support or assistance - f. international students will, in addition, be advised that:

-- i) the preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment (CoE) and may affect their student visa - ii) if they access the internal appeals process their CoE will be maintained pending the outcome of the appeal.
+- 10.3.1 For the end of year review of academic progress students will be identified for preclusion if they are: - a. identified as making unsatisfactory progress in their program in three or more academic review periods, or - b. enrolled in a UniSA enabling program, and have received a final grade of F2 for all courses in an academic review period. - 10.3.2 Students will not normally be identified for preclusion at the mid-year review of academic progress, unless they have been identified as making unsatisfactory progress for three or more academic review periods, and have been previously identified for preclusion. - 10.3.3 Program directors will review the list of students to be precluded and determine, in consultation with relevant staff, whether any student should not be precluded, taking into account the impact of a part-time study load on the GPA calculation, and other factors that may have affected academic progress. - 10.3.4 The reasons for a decision to not preclude a student must be documented and a copy provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.3.5 A student who is not to be precluded will be notified in writing that they are required to attend formal academic counselling with their program director or academic staff nominee, with subsequent monitoring of their progress.
+A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file.
+An Academic Review Action Plan must be completed with the student and a copy retained on the student's file in accordance with 10.2.7 above. - 10.3.6 In cases where it has been determined not to preclude a student, the program director must monitor the student's academic progress and may require the student to attend further meetings. - 10.3.7 A student cannot appeal against a decision to require them to attend formal academic counselling with subsequent ongoing monitoring of progress. - 10.3.8 Students to be precluded will be notified in writing.
+The notification will include all reasons for preclusion and that: - a. they have the right to appeal the decision to the Preclusion Appeals Committee (see clause 10.4) - b. their enrolment in the program will be discontinued if they do not appeal, or their appeal is denied - c. application for re-admission to a program at the same level in the same discipline will not normally be reconsidered for two years - d. application for re-admission will follow normal procedures and is not guaranteed, and - e. students who gain re-admission will be classified as new students for the purposes of assessing fees and eligibility for Commonwealth support or assistance - f. international students will, in addition, be advised that: - i) the preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment (CoE) and may affect their student visa - ii) if they access the internal appeals process their CoE will be maintained pending the outcome of the appeal.